 When you reach your destination, you may be wondering how long you can safely leave your car running while parked to jump out and run a quick errand without disturbing the peace.

-It may come as a surprise that excessive idling can harm your car’s parts, the health of you and your family, as well as the environment.
 The exceptions are hybrid or electric vehicles since they use electric motors while idling instead of gas.

 While technically, you could potentially keep your car running for several hours until you run out of gas, it doesn’t mean you should.
 This article will explore why that is, what instances it’s okay to leave your car idling, and ways to reduce idling when possible.